Cluster automorphism groups and automorphism groups of exchange graphs: Introduction

-A cluster automorphism of a cluster algebra is a permutation of the cluster variable set, which commutates with mutations.
-Cluster automorphisms naturally consist a group: cluster automorphism group.
-This group reveals the symmetries of the cluster algebra, especially the symmetries of combinatorical structures and algebra structures.
-This group is introduced in \cite{ASS12} for a coefficient free cluster algebra, and in \cite{CZ15} for a cluster algebra with coefficients.
-An automorphism of the exchange graph of a cluster algebra is firstly studied in \cite{CZ15}, it is an automorphism of a graph.
-All of the automorphisms consist a group, which describes symmetries of the exchange graph, in other words, describes symmetries of the combinatorical structures of the cluster algebra.\\
+We consider the relations in this paper between two groups associated to the cluster algebras.
+One is the cluster automorphism group consisting of {\it cluster automorphisms}, which are permutations of the clusters that commutate with mutations.
+This group is introduced in \cite{ASS12} for a coefficient free cluster algebra, and in \cite{CZ15} for a cluster algebra with coefficients, it reveals the combinatorial and algebraic symmetries of the cluster algebra.
+Another is the automorphism group of the exchange graph, which consists of graph automorphism of the exchange graph.
+This group describes the symmetries of the exchange graph, in other words, describes combinatorial symmetries of the cluster algebra.
+The problem that consider the relations between these two groups is stated in \cite{S14}.\\

+The exchange graph is a fairly coarse invariant of a cluster algebra, e.g. all infinite type cluster algebras of rank 2 have the same exchange graph.
+This article suggests that, nonetheless, the exchange graph is already rich enough to capture most of the symmetries of the cluster algebra.\\

-In this paper, for a coefficient free cluster algebra $\A$ with exchange graph $E_\A$, we consider the relations between the cluster automorphism group $Aut(\A)$ and the automorphism group $Aut(E_\A)$.
-Generally, $Aut(\A)$ is a subgroup of $Aut(E_\A)$, and may be a proper subgroup, for example see Example \ref{exm:rank 2 case}, and Example \ref{exm:infinite rank 2 case2}.
+For a coefficient free cluster algebra $\A$ with exchange graph $E_\A$, we write the cluster automorphism group of $\A$ and the automorphism group of $E_\A$ as $Aut(\A)$ and $Aut(E_\A)$ respectively.
+In general, $Aut(\A)$ is a subgroup of $Aut(E_\A)$, and may be a proper subgroup, see Example \ref{exm:rank 2 case} \ref{exm:infinite rank 2 case2}.
 The main result of this paper is that these two groups are isomorphic with each other, if $\mathcal{A}$ is of finite type, excepting types of rank two and type $F_4$ (Theorem \ref{thm:auto gp of finite type ex graph}), or $\mathcal{A}$ is of skew-symmetric finite mutation type (Theorem \ref{thm:auto gp of finite mutation type ex graph}).
-Therefore in some degree, for these cluster algebras, the algebra structures are also captured by the exchange graphs.\\
+Therefore in some degree, for these cluster algebras, the algebraic symmetries are also captured by the exchange graphs.
+In particular, we compute the automorphism group of the exchange graph of a finite type cluster algebra in table \ref{table:auto group of exchange graphs}, see Remark \ref{rem:auto-gp-of-finite-type}.